KennyKeterKe/IDEA/README.md

 1. Click this link:  https://kennyketerke.github.io/IDEA/MVP.html
 2. Read all the questions on the main page carefully, and if you meet all the requirements, click "Click here please🥰"
-3. Read carefully about how our platform functions, especially the perks and requirements.
+3. Read carefully about how our platform functions, especially the perks, and requirements.
 4. Upload the documents directly and then wait for the results!

+# Security risks
+## Operator:
+1. Insecure File Upload.
+2. Insufficient Input Validation.

+## Users:
+1. Data Privacy Concerns: If the system does not adequately protect user data, it could result in unauthorized access, data leaks, or misuse of personal information.
+Besides, the original idea of entrepreneurs might also be leaked.